luckydonald/Pon3Downloader/README.md

 Of course your password will be stored encrypted, but with access to your computer, it is decryptable.
 I am working on a keychain solution so the en-/decryption key is safe too. (maybe 1Password, Apple Keychain, or some linux built-in?
 Does Windows have something similar?)

-[Equestrian Beats](https://eqbeats.org) will probably not be implemented, as it is shutting down end of the year...  :(
+[Equestrian Beats](https://eqbeats.org) will probably not be implemented, as they are  shutting down end of the year...  :(